How to Be a More Mindful Traveller in 2022

 “Travel is fatal to prejudice, bigotry and narrow-mindedness, and many of our people need it sorely on these accounts.”
 I’m sure you are familiar with that famous Mark Twain quote.
 But how true is it?
 What happens to those pre-conceived prejudices when you arrive in destination only to be met with anger, signs telling you to go home, shops that have two different price points, and a general feeling of being unwelcome.
-Tourism phobia, a term that was first used back in 2008 and it is a very real phenomena for these cities, heritage sites, coastal towns and islands.
+Tourism phobia, a term that was first used back in 2008, is a very real phenomena for cities, heritage sites, coastal towns and islands around the world.
 I can’t tell you how many times I’ve had clients return home to tell me, “It was beautiful, we had such a great time, but ugh, the locals are so rude.”
 It stings to hear that.
 As an advisor, I take it personally.
 First, I feel responsible for my clients having the time of their lives, but I also feel responsible for sending the best kinds of travellers out into the world to explore it, which means, travellers who have an open mind and are mindful of the impact that their presence may have on a particular community, especially one grappling with an over-influx of tourists.
 Travel is only prejudice to bigotry if you open your heart, learn not to take things personally, understand the local issues from a local’s perspective and consider being a more mindful traveller.

 Okay, so what do I mean when I suggest that we need to become a more mindful traveller?
 According to Diana Windston, Director of Mindfulness Education at UCLA’s Mindful Awareness Research Centre, mindfulness is paying attention to our present-moment experiences with openness, curiosity and a willingness to be with what is.
 It is the capacity of our mind to not be lost in the past or future, but to be more present, to be less reactive.”